Add a Pre-Conversation as a RecyclerView item

-Initialize the OpenWeb SDK and configure the Conversation in your Android app.
+Initialize the OpenWeb SDK and configure Conversation in your Android app.

 Use the following steps to initialize the SDK and configure the Conversation: